St Aidan's Church of England High School: Awards

 The school was made one of the first Beacon Schools in 1998.
 It was also awarded Specialist College Science Status.
 It won the International Schools Award from the British Council in 2006.

 The school also received specialist Languages College Status, and followed this up with a series of Languages Days for both students of both primary and secondary level.

 Music

 There are many ensembles run by staff and students with the senior ensembles competing in national competitions.

 Founded in 1992 by former Director of Music at the school, Cathy Roberts, St Aidan's Chamber Choir is made up of members of the St Aidan's and St John Fisher Associated Sixth Form.
 It has appeared in the BBC Songs of Praise School Choirs Competition several times, winning in 2006.
-Recently the Choir celebrated its 30th anniversary with a concert in Ripon Cathedral.
+In 2022 the Choir celebrated its 30th anniversary with a concert in Ripon Cathedral.

 The school is home to a Symphony Orchestra, Symphonic Wind Band and Swing Band among others.
 In 2009 the Symphonic Wind Band gained a Silver Award in the National Concert Band Championships held in Cardiff.

+The anthem 'King of Kings' has become an unofficial school song.